Pavagadh Hill: Transportation

 While private vehicles are not allowed, registered buses and government vehicles provide transportation up the hill.
 As the road ends before reaching the summit, there are only two options to reach the top, either on foot or by ropeway.
 The mono-cable ropeway is 740 m in length.
 It can carry 1,200 people per hour.
 It is stated to be the country's highest ropeway, connecting the summit of the hill with the plateaus of Champaner.

 History and legends

-As per Jain texts, it is believed as a salvation place of Lav and Kush (son of Ramachandra).
-In recent history, human settlement occurred around the second century after the hill became associated with the goddess Kali.
-It is believed that the foot of Parvati fell on this hill, making it sacred.
-Legend states that the hill's formation is attributed to the sage Vishwamitra Rishi, who lived here in bygone days.
-He had a cow named Kamadhenu.
-One day, the cow slipped while grazing and fell into the valley, which resulted in the cow attempting to scramble up the hill.
-Finally she produced milk, which filled the valley, and swam to higher ground.
-The Rishi learned of the mishap, and in order to prevent any such incident in the future, he prayed to the gods to fill the valley.
-The gods fulfilled his prayers with one fourth of a hill projecting out of the plains, Pavagadh Hill.
+This was a Jain pilgrimage.
+There were several attempts to destroy evidences of its Jain heritage.
+However, a court ordered against destruction of facts and heritage.
+Its Jain history dates back to 3rd century BC.